strapi/documentation/docs/user-docs/latest/media-library/organizing-assets-with-folders.md

 Once created, a folder can be renamed, moved or deleted.
 To manage a single folder:

 1. In the Folders part of the Media library, hover the folder to be edited and click its edit button ![Edit icon](../assets/icons/edit.svg).
-2. In the window that pops up, update the name and location with the _Folder name_ field and _Folder location_ drop-down list, respectively.
+2. In the window that pops up, update the name and location with the _Name_ field and _Location_ drop-down list, respectively.
 3. Click **Save**.

 ## Deleting folders